corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-observer-nodes.md

 ## Caveats

 * By default, vault queries do not differentiate between states you recorded as a participant/owner, and states you recorded as an observer.
 You will have to write custom vault queries that only return states for which you are a participant/owner.
-See [https://docs.corda.net/api-vault-query.html#example-usage](https://docs.corda.net/api-vault-query.html#example-usage) for information on how to do this.
+See the [Example usage](https://docs.corda.net/api-vault-query.html#example-usage) section of the API: Vault Query page for information on how to do this.
-This also means that `Cash.generateSpend` should not be used when recording `Cash.State` states as an observer
+This also means that `Cash.generateSpend` should not be used when recording `Cash.State` states as an observer.
-* When an observer node is sent a transaction with the ALL_VISIBLE flag set, any transactions in the transaction history that have not already been received will also have ALL_VISIBLE states recorded.
+* When an observer node is sent a transaction with the `ALL_VISIBLE` flag set, any transactions in the transaction history that have not already been received will also have `ALL_VISIBLE` states recorded.
 This mean a node that is both an observer and a participant may have some transactions with all states recorded and some with only relevant states recorded, even if those transactions are part of the same chain.
-As a result, there may be more states present in the vault than would be expected if just those transactions sent with the ALL_VISIBLE recording flag were processed in this way.
+As a result, there may be more states present in the vault than would be expected if just those transactions sent with the `ALL_VISIBLE` recording flag were processed in this way.
-* Nodes may re-record transaction if they have previously recorded them as a participant and wish to record them as an observer.
-However, the node cannot resolve a forward chain of transactions if this is done.
+* Nodes may re-record transactions if they have previously recorded them as a participant and wish to record them as an observer.
+However,  if this is done, the node cannot resolve a forward chain of transactions.
 This means that if you wish to re-record a chain of transactions and get the new output states to be correctly marked as consumed, the full chain must be sent to the node *in order*.